BabylonJS/Documentation/content/communityExtensions/Babylon.js+ExternalLibraries/BabylonJS_and_heyVR.md

 heyVR.io is a publishing platform for WebXR games, giving you access to a global audience of hundreds of thousands of players across multiple devices.

-We offer a wide range of ready-to-use gameplay features to enhance your players' experience and enable you to start earning from your game through in-game content sales and advertisements.
+It offers a wide range of ready-to-use gameplay features to enhance your players' experience and enable you to start earning from your game through in-game content sales and advertisements.

 ## Useful Links
 - [heyVR.io](https://heyvr.io)